KrulesExGamer/BoilerStore/README.md

 - Try random name except "Jorge" and "Admin" with invalid email sintax and random password
 - Try random name except "Jorge" and "Admin" with random valid email except "jorge@mail.com" and "admin@mail.com" and with random password

-### Logoff
+### Logoff test
 - Go to Sign Up
 - Log in as "Jorge" with password "123"
 - Return to home page and go to Sign Off
 - Confirm Sign Off

-# Recovery
+# Recovery test
 - Go to Sign Up
 - Go to Forgot Password
 - Try random email
 - Try jorge@mail.com

-# Page consistency
-- Logged off, go to "localhost:3000/logoff"
-- Logged in as "Jorge" with password "123", go to "localhost:3000/login"
-- Logged in as "Jorge" with password "123", go to "localhost:3000/signup"

 ## Test Results
-To be determined.
-At this point, we have little knowledge about testing frameworks.
-So when it comes to testing, we can only assume that we are going to pass it.
+### Login test
+- User not found
+- User not found
+- User not found
+- Logged in as "Jorge"
+- Logged in as "Jorge"
+- Logged in as "Admin"
+- Logged in as "Admin"

+### Signup test
+- Name or email already taken
+- Name or email already taken
+- Name or email already taken
+- Name or email already taken
+- Invalid email
+- Signed up

+### Logoff test
+- Successfully logged off

+# Recovery test
+- Email not found
+- Email recovered

 ## Build Procedures
 Install nvm:
 Linux and MacOS